C3SL/hotmapper/README.md

 ----
 **NOTICE:**
-We assume thatPython 3.x is installed in the local computer and that all the following commands that use Python will use Python 3.x.
+We assume that Python 3.x is installed in the local computer and that all the following commands that use Python will use Python 3.x.
 --

 1) Install virtualenv